2023 Most Popular Drafting & Design Engineering Associate Degree Schools in the Plains States Region

 Full Drafting & Design Engineering Technology at Northeast Community College Report

-With a ranking of #10, Ridgewater College did quite well on this year’s most popular schools for drafting and design engineering technology students working on their associate degree.
-Located in the town of Willmar, Ridgewater College is a public school with a small student population.
+Ridgewater College did quite well in this year’s ranking of the most popular places for drafting and design engineering technology students to get a associate degree.
+It came in at #10 on the list.
+Located in the remote town of Willmar, Ridgewater College is a public school with a small student population.

 About 7% of the students majoring in design engineering tech at the school are women while 93% are male.

-Explore the best drafting and design engineering technology schools for a specific state in the Plains States region.
+Explore the best drafting and design engineering technology colleges for a specific state in the Plains States region.

 One of 18 majors within the area of study, drafting and design engineering technology has other similar majors worth exploring.